Do you have to be a good swimmer?

 I have trained with another agency.
 Can I still join?

 The club welcomes divers from all agencies.
-Those wishing to dive with the club from another agency can do so and have the option of free cross-over training as part of their first year's membership or to continue diving within their own diving qualification limits.
-Most divers opt to cross-over as this then opens up the free Skill Development Course training and higher diver qualifications for most divers.
-The club is non-political so carrying on with PADI/SAA/NAUI is also supported although we can not deliver this training ourselves.
+Those wishing to dive with the club from another agency can do so and have the option of cross-over training as part of their first year's membership or to continue diving within their own diving qualification limits.
+Most divers opt to cross-over as this then opens up the Skill Development Course training and higher diver qualifications for most divers.
+Carrying on with PADI/SAA/NAUI is also supported although we can not deliver this training ourselves.

 I need the qualification for Duke of Edinburgh award or university, can you help?